 In 2016, a coalition of over 100 anti-speech and left-leaning groups organized a mass protest march from Philadelphia to Washington, D.C., culminating in a week of sit-ins on the steps of the U.S. Capitol Building.
 "We write at a critical moment for our country," read an op-ed in The Nation authored by over a dozen organizers.
-"And we write to ask you to do something difficult and uncommon: to join us in Washington, DC, next April to take a dignified, determined stand for democracy that may result in your arrest."
-30 movement realized that may not have been the best advertisement, and quickly edited the headline to "Let's Sit-In to Save Democracy."
+"And we write to ask you to do something difficult and uncommon: to join us in Washington, DC, next April to take a dignified, determined stand for democracy that may result in your arrest." been the bound of the call originally originally originally originally originally originally originally originally a critical moment for our country," read an op-ed in The Nation authored someone realized the part to be a control or originally or movement realized that may not have been the best advertisement, and quickly edited the headline to "Let's Sit-In to Save Democracy."